aschneiderman/learn-deep-learning/pages/workflow/math-deep-learning.md

 - Pictures are too complicated to do the math on,
 - so we'll start w something way, way simpler:  given temperature, predict how many ice creams sold (Lesson 2's ex)

+__NOTE:I think from here on, it's mostly Jeremy; need to check for whatever I decided to keep__

 The simplest function you can do:  for a line
 ```
 y = mx + b